zwave-js/zwave-js-ui/README.md

 **ATTENTION**
 Once edited the devices will loose all their customizations after a restart.
 To prevent this you can store the node hassDevices by pressing `STORE` button at the top of hass devices table.
 By pressing it the hassDevices will be stored in `nodes.json` file that can be imported/exported easily from control panel UI at the top of nodes table.

+#### Rediscover Node

+If you update node name/location you have to also rediscover values of this node as they may have wrong topics.
+To do this press on `REDISCOVER NODE` green button on top of **Home Assistant - Devices** table (check previous picture)

 #### Edit existing component